Sharon Begley: Career

 Begley started her career as a journalist during her undergraduate studies, where she was a contributing reporter for Yale Scientific Magazine.
 She began work with Newsweek upon graduation in 1977, and by October 1984 she had already been named as a recipient of The Newspaper Guild of New York's Page One Award in the category of science reporting in magazines for the Newsweek article "How the Brain Works".

 Begley's tenure with Newsweek established her as a well-known science communicator.
 She received accolades from the Religion Communicators Council for the 1998 article "Science Finds God".
 Her 2002 article "The Mystery of Schizophrenia" received honors from the National Alliance on Mental Illness.
 Other awards have cited her clarity of communication and the accessibility of her articles in furthering the public's understanding of science.

 In March 2002, after 25 years at Newsweek, Begley joined The Wall Street Journal to write its weekly science column called Science Journal.
-Only three months later, "So Much for Destiny: Even Thoughts Can Turn Genes `On' and `Off", earned Begley a Front Page Award for Best Column/Editorial from the Newswomen's Club of New York.
+Only three months later, "So Much for Destiny: Even Thoughts Can Turn Genes 'On' and 'Off", earned Begley a Front Page Award for Best Column/Editorial from the Newswomen's Club of New York.
 More awards followed for her reporting on a wide variety of topics related to scientific research, including an honorary doctorate of humane letters degree from the University of North Carolina.

 In 2007, Begley returned to writing an award-winning science column at Newsweek.
 In 2010 Newsweek formed an alliance with The Daily Beast, and Begley's byline often appeared on this site as well.
 From 2012 until 2015 she worked as senior health and science editor at Reuters.

 In August 2015, the first article appeared under the masthead of the Boston Globe's new science publication Stat with Begley as a member of the inaugural staff.

+On November 7th, 2025, Stat posthumously published a text by Begley, a critical obituary for James Watson she had prewritten before her own death.